oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### skip_container_check

 You can skip the initial container listing (and container creation) operations at startup.
-That can be useful if the user is not allowed to perform these operations.
+That can be useful if the user is not allowed to perform this operation.

+### enable_retry

+If you set this option, operations can be retried in the buffer.
+Default value is false.
+(Currently only flush command is supported)

 ### azure_object_key_format